-Table 2: Resources defined

-Positive Comments Challenging Comments

-Vs

-Robust governance arrangement s in place Including the structure, Partnership Agreement, Communications and Engagement Plan and the performance Report Cards.
+Table 2: Resources defined Positive Comments Vs Challenging Comments Robust governance arrangement s in place Including the structure, Partnership Agreement, Communications and Engagement Plan and the performance Report Cards.
 1. Partners Commitment Inconsistent attendance at meetings and lack of commitment form senior staff is having significant implications on challenging processes to embed a constructive challenging culture and enabling process for change.
 There is need to monitor nominated partner attendance levels at meetings.
 2. Shared accountability Establish a joint approach in which all bodies share accountability at the aggregated data level, as well as, having individual accountabilities for facets of the partnership.

-Comments identify that although clarity has been provided through the identification of Action Lead organisations with authority to drive the agenda, it may also be appropriate to establish a joint approach in which all bodies share accountability at the aggregated data level, as well as having individual accountabilities for facets of the partnership.
-The common theme was about an Action Lead choosing not to be in control.
+The common theme in this section was about an Action Lead choosing to be in control.
 With the assumed result from this being greater ownership and effectiveness, and more adaptation and flexibility from identified support partners.
 There were also recommendations to facilitate mixed events of all governance structure representation to embed working relationship and share knowledge and learning amongst peers.